hickeyma/granite-io-examples/rag_example.md

     pprint.pprint(outputs.results[0].next_message.documents, sort_dicts=False)
 ```

+Gone is the long unwielding prompt to be replaced a more easily maintable and understandable way to:
+- Set the prompt
+- Add source documentation for RAG
+- Request citations in the output

-The output returned from the model can now be broken up, thanks to how the library returns the response:
+The output returned from the model is now as follows:

 ```shell
 >> Model raw output: